-Prisons on federal and state levels, as well as city and county jails, maintain what are typically are called “inmate worker programs.”
+Prisons on federal and state levels, as well as city and county jails, maintain what is typically are called “inmate worker programs.”
 The Federal Bureau of Prisons, or BOP, describes its inmate worker program in a concise paragraph:

 Sentenced inmates are required to work if they are medically able.
-Institution work assignments include employment in areas like food service or the warehouse, or work as an inmate orderly, plumber, painter, or groundskeeper.
+Institution work assignments include employment in areas like food service or the warehouse or work as an inmate orderly, plumber, painter, or groundskeeper.
 Inmates earn 12¢ to 40¢ per hour for these work assignments.

 Offenders assigned to be inmate orderlies are placed in a number of settings, some of which raise the specter of an incarcerated person being tasked with the cleanup of blood or other bodily fluids.
 Some correctional institutions create specific blood cleanup teams that consist of inmates.
 Finally, there are instances in which institutions have called upon inmates on a more ad hoc basis to engage in blood or bodily fluid cleanup.

-The permissible parameters of assigning or directing inmates to undertake biohazard cleanup has become an issue in recent years.
+The permissible parameters of assigning or directing inmates to undertake biohazard cleanup have become an issue in recent years.
 This includes the filing of lawsuits by inmates who’ve been assigned or directed to undertake biohazard cleanup.

-Legal Shortfalls Associated with Inmate Labor and Biohazard Cleanup
+Legal Shortfalls Associated With Inmate Labor and Biohazard Cleanup

 The status of the law regarding inmate workers used for biohazard cleanup, particularly blood cleanup, is in something of a state of flux across the United States.
 Nearly all correctional agencies have adopted written protocols when it comes to inmate labor used for biohazard cleanup.
 With that recognized, there are examples of written protocols that are incomplete and many situations in which preordained protocols are not followed.

-Added to the mix are an increasing number of lawsuits being pursued by inmates directly or by organizations like the American Civil Liberties Union or Southern Poverty Law Center on behalf of incarcerated offenders.
+Added to the mix is an increasing number of lawsuits being pursued by inmates directly or by organizations like the American Civil Liberties Union or Southern Poverty Law Center on behalf of incarcerated offenders.
 The decisions thus far in these cases have done little to absolutely clarify the legalities associated with inmates and blood or other types of biohazard cleanup.
 Thus far, a number of lawsuits have been dismissed on technicalities that prevented a resolution of the issues at hand.

-In reviewing statutes, regulations, institutional procedures, and lawsuits, for shortfalls in the use of inmate labor for biohazard cleanup is fairly widespread throughout correctional systems on all levels in the United States.
+In reviewing statutes, regulations, institutional procedures, and lawsuits, for shortfalls in the use of inmate labor for biohazard cleanup are fairly widespread throughout correctional systems on all levels in the United States.
 These shortcomings are:

 - Lack of proper biohazard cleanup training